allanNAIT/allanNAIT.github.io/phys1521/outcome1/trigonometry.md

 ### Lesson
 When viewing a scene of a game each object displayed is displayed relative to the game camera, and such is how our 2D system must be; everything is relative.
 As a 2D system is relative how can game programmers work in such a system?
 The answer is simple as we treat each game interaction as its own 2D system and do the math accordingly.

 There are two 2D systems, one which is the standard 2D system that will be used in class and the other being the 2D system used in some game engines (the point `[0,0]` is at the top left of the screen).
 How can game programmers work with the second coordinate system?
-The is a simple translation.
+The answer is a simple math translation.
 (The transformations/rotations used will be covered in a future lesson, but the students should get the concept that there is a standard 2D coordinate system.)

 ## 3D Coordinate Space
 ### Key Concepts